nguyen14ck/MapReduce-Tutorial/README.md

 Open your browserand use the local address: http://127.0.0.1:8088/cluster/apps

 In this example, input file was split into 24 parts.
-So we have 24 container for computation, and 1 container for management (AM containter, or Application Management container).
+So we have 24 containers for computation, and 1 container for management (AM containter, or Application Management container).
+These 25 containers are still smaller than the max allowance (72).
+So all task were run completely in parallel.

 Each container took 1 vcore and 8000 mb.
-Total 24 * 8000 = 192000 mb.
+Total 24 * 8000 = 192000 mb are used.
-The AM container used less memory than computational container (worker container).
-We can see memory used about 195 Gb
+The AM container used less memory than other computational container (worker container).
+We can see memory used about 195 Gb.

-The job completed successfully after 51 minutes.
+Finally, the job completed successfully after 50 minutes 07 seconds.

 ![image018](https://cloud.githubusercontent.com/assets/6707375/8341125/8cd6d010-1a88-11e5-863a-041295fecec9.png)